Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Inference model and methods

+For the kinetic Ising model and other types of generalized linear models \citep{okatan2005analyzing,pillow2008spatio,field2010functional,kobayashi2019reconstructing}, we have to determine the size of time bins when pre-processing raw data.
+Although it is known that the size of the time bins in binarizing the spiking data can affect the inference results \citep{capone2015inferring}, objective criteria for the bin size have not been considered sufficiently.
+To address this issue, we employ an information-theoretic method to determine the bin size in an objective way.

-To apply the inverse kinetic Ising scheme to spike train data, we firstly determine the length $\Delta\tau$ of the time bin as in Fig. \ref{fig:coarse_grain} from a view point of the information theory \cite{kullback1997information}.
-We begin with the spike series which is obtained with a measurement frequency $\Delta t^{-1}$, which decides the minimal time unit (i.e. temporal resolution).
-We divide the spike trains with $\Delta\tau$ bin, binarize them, and obtain a spike raster with the whole time-length $T$, to ensure that each bin takes +1 or -1 value to express the the presence or absence of spikes in the bin, respectively.
-Then, to operate the inverse formula effectively their time bins are made coarse-grained with the appropriate $\Delta\tau$, which corresponds to the unit time in the kinetic Ising system.
+To apply the inverse kinetic Ising scheme to spike train data, we firstly determine the length $\Delta\tau$ of the time bin from an information theory viewpoint \citep{kullback1997information}, in the procedure shown in Fig. \ref{fig:coarse_grain}.
+We begin with the spike series, which is obtained with a measurement frequency $\Delta t^{-1}$, which decides the minimal time unit (i.e. temporal resolution).
+We divide the spike trains using time bins of $\Delta\tau$, binarize them, and obtain a spike raster with the whole time-length $T$, to ensure that each bin takes a +1 or -1 value to express the presence or absence of spikes in a bin, respectively.
+Then, to operate the inverse formula effectively, their time bins are made coarse-grained with the appropriate $\Delta\tau$, which corresponds to the unit time in the kinetic Ising system.